A dog sitting beside its owner at a table inside a coffee shop — dogs are welcome at Starbucks outdoor seating, and service dogs indoors

 A leashed dog with its owner on a city sidewalk outside a café — keep dogs leashed and clear of walkways at outdoor seating

-At the patio: keep dogs leashed and clear of walkways
+At the patio: keep dogs leashed and clear of walkways for other customers

-Bringing your dog: a few courtesies
+Bringing your dog: a few practical courtesies

 Keep your dog leashed, clear of walkways, and clean up after them.
 New to ordering?
 Our how to order at Starbucks guide covers the customization basics while you grab a pup cup.

 Planning a coffee run with your dog?
 Use our Starbucks with outdoor seating ranking to find pet-friendly patios near you, or the drive-thru locator if your dog prefers to ride along.
 You can also search every Starbucks near you by city.
+And if you are curious what else makes your local store tick, our Starbucks hours guide shows the typical open and close times by location type.

 Frequently asked questions